moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/faq/billing.md

 ---
 title: Pricing & Billing FAQ
 template: article.jade
-position: 1
+position: 3
 ---

+How am I billed ?

+Each resources is billed per hour up.
+Payement occured at oncer at the end.

-Is internal bandwidth charged?
+Is internal bandwidth charged ?

-How much does Scaleway cost ?
+How much does your service cost ?

+Cost depends on the resources used, you can see all resources pricing here

 What is the frequency of billing ?

+We charge you on the 1st day of each month after usage.

 Why my services are suspended ?